kws6081/toy-shell/README.md

 (2)Commands made by compiling info.c, red.c, undocolor.c,
 (3)Commands defined in shell.c.

-2. Every commands in /bin which require less than 4 arguments are available.
+2. Every commands in /bin which require 3 arguments or less are available.
 ```
 mkdir a
 ls